Best Vlogging Microphone

 The best vlogging microphone is hands-down the Rode VideoMic Pro.

-The Rode VideoMic Pro is a professional-grade shotgun microphone which is available for much less than other premium microphones.
+The Rode VideoMic Pro is a professional-grade shotgun microphone that is available for much less than other premium microphones.
 This vlogging device is favored by many in the industry, which says a lot about its quality.
-As a shotgun microphone, it’s ideal for conversation-style vlogs including monologues and interviews.
+As a shotgun mic, it’s ideal for conversation-style vlogs including monologues and interviews.

 This compact microphone is easy to set up on any surface, and will give your vlogs a huge boost in audio quality.
 If you produce the majority of your vlog-style content inside and close to the camera, then there really isn’t a much better microphone for you.
 It’s the kind of microphone that’ll give your audio that silky smooth radio presenter style sound.
 The kind that will seduce your viewers to keep watching for the crisp audio.